GRIDAPPSD/CIMHub/ieee4/README.rst

 See `Round-trip Validation <../README.rst#Round-trip-Validation>`_ for notes on interpreting the `Results <onestep.inc>`_.

+The OYOD and IMYD test cases do not establish a solid ground reference on the load side of the transformer.
+The branch flow and line-to-line voltage comparisons match well in OpenDSS, but the line-to-ground voltages do not, and this is reflected in their *MAEv* values.

 There are 4 test cases with YD connections that solve in GridLAB-D, but the primary and secondary windings must be swapped, i.e., GridLAB-D solves these as DY transformers.
 The branch comparisons match well, because they